kickstartDS/storybook-addon-jsonschema/README.md

-⚠️ **This is still in beta state, schema is currently hard-wired... will be passed down from story parameters.** ⚠️

 # Storybook JSON Schema Addon

 Displays associated JSON Schema documentation using a rich `JSON Schema Explorer` interface, and adds a validating JSON Code Editor with semantic auto-complete to interact with your components, and copy configurations with ease.